-The potential undiscounted payments by the Company in the future, if customer claims are to be recognised by the courts, amounts to EUR 44 million (EUR 43 million as of 31st December 2016).
-This estimate marks the maximum difference between the tariffs established by the City of Tallinn and those tariff as estimated by the Company based on our current best understanding of the Competition Authority's methodology over the last three years.
+The potential undiscounted payments by the Company, if customer claims are to be recognised by the courts in full and all customers submit their claims, amounts to EUR 47.7 million (EUR 43.8 million as of 31st December 2017).
+This estimate marks the maximum difference between the tariffs established by the City of Tallinn and the tariffs as estimated by the Company based on our current best understanding of the Competition Authority's methodology over the past three years.

-The Management Board of the Company has assessed the potential liability resulting from such claims, if successful, to be EUR 17.5 million.
-If such liability materialises, the Company may seek to increase its damages claim against the Republic of Estonia in the ongoing ICSID arbitration, or initiating a new ICSID arbitration.
+The Management Board of the Company has assessed the potential liability resulting from such claims, if successful, to be EUR 19.1 million (31.12.2017 EUR 17.5 million).
+As of 31st December 2018 no official claims have been submitted.
+If such liability materialises, the Company may seek to increase its damages claim against the Republic of Estonia in the ongoing ICSID arbitration, or initiate a new ICSID arbitration.
 The Company will monitor the situation and thus may adjust the relevant provision on the rolling basis.

-NOTE 15.
+NOTE 16.
 Share capital

-At 31 December 2017 the nominal value of the share capital was EUR 12,000,060 (twelve million and sixty), composed of 20,000,000 (twenty million) A-shares with the nominal value of EUR 0.60 (sixty eurocents) per share and 1 (one) preferred B-share with a nominal value of EUR 60 (sixty).
+At 31 December 2018 the nominal value of the share capital was 12,000,060 (twelve million and sixty) euros, composed of 20,000,000 (twenty million) A-shares with the nominal value of 0.60 euros (sixty eurocents) per share and 1 (one) preferred B-share with a nominal value of 60 (sixty) euros.

 The B-share has been issued with the right of veto to the shareholder when voting on the following issues: amending the Articles of Association, increase and decrease of share capital, issuance of convertible bonds, acquisition of own (treasury) shares, deciding on the merger, division, transformation and/or dissolution of AS Tallinna Vesi and deciding other issues related to the activities of the AS Tallinna Vesi that have not been placed in the sole competence of the General Meeting by law that either the Management Board or the Supervisory Board have put to the vote of the General Meeting.
-In 2017 and 2016, the B-share granted the holder the preferential right to receive a dividend in an agreed amount of EUR 600 (six hundred).
+In 2018 and 2017, the B-share granted the holder the preferential right to receive a dividend in an agreed amount of 600 (six hundred) euros.